-My Icarus V was scratch built and rebuilt in early 1970's.
-It was long hard work day and night working on the project for a year.
+My Icarus V was scratch built in early 1970's.
+It was day and night working on the project for probably a year.
+I flew hanglider once off a long sloping hill in McKnight Park across the I 94 freeway from 3M Corporation.
+I added en engine and took off from the Lake Elmo airport crashed it.
+I rebuilt and recovered it with a new paint scheme you see here hanging on wall.
 I have a broad based interest in aviation.
-As you can see in the photo there are my R/C airplanes hanging up.
+As you can see in the photo there are R/C airplanes hanging up.
 My first R/C, a 1930s Trixter Beam and smaller balsa model I built from a kit.
 My Tin Mistress, a 1946 Ercoupe has the 65HP Continental engine off for painting and also allowing me to polish the firewall.
 That's tedious work but worth it making it an award winner Ercoupe at Oshkosh and other National Airshows.

 Flying R/C models since early 1960's, Hangliding started in 1972 and bought Ercoupe in 1974